unipi-dii-compressedarith/ppu/readme.md

     - [cli tools](#cli_tools)
     - [`hardposit`](https://github.com/urbanij/hardposit) (required for test benches generation).
 - export `RISCV_PPU_DIR` env variable to point to the root of the RISCV-PPU directory (which contains at least `ppu` i.e. this repo and `PACoGen` i.e. [this](https://bitbucket.org/riscv-ppu/pacogen/src/urbani/) repo)
-- generate all the waveforms. (unless otherwise specified all the commands are meant to be run from $PPU_ROOT).
+- generate all the waveforms. (unless otherwise specified all the commands are meant to be run from `RISCV_PPU_DIR`).

 ```sh
 make
 ```